SellaRafaeli/giving_profiles/README.md

-edit details of org (type, website) search users search organizations add new organization add new organization, from search
+edit details of org (type, website) search users search organizations add donation to new organization
 admin: see all users, donations, organizations on profile page: set my pinned cause & org + explanation text view feed: see activity by my friends